 In this article:

 - Rewards value: Small business owners should expect a suite of rewards with their business credit cards.

 - Annual fee: Many business card providers offer promotional discounts on their annual fee for the first year.
 We help to identify where an annual fee is worth the expense and tell you how much you would need to spend on your card to cover the annual charge.

 - Sign-up bonus: A lot of business credit cards will have very generous sign-up bonuses.
 We analyze the value of the bonus.

 - Extras and discounts: Advantages such as free employee cards and rental car coverage are useful benefits for small businesses.

-Recap of our selections for the best business credit cards
+Deeper analysis on the best small business credit cards

 Capital One Spark Cash for Business

 The Capital One Spark Cash for Business card is great for big-spending business owners who want a generous cash-back rewards program.
 With unlimited cash-back earnings and straightforward redemption options, simplicity is one of its biggest perks.

 However, we caution any cardholder to avoid carrying a balance in order to not incur interest.
 With this card sitting at an 19.24% variable APR, which is slightly higher than other cards, doing so would ultimately negate any cash back returns.